NDIS Therapeutic Support

-If your NDIS plan includes Daily Living support, you may be able to work with one of our NDIS Therapeutic Supports clinicians.
+If your NDIS plan is funded for improved Daily Living, you may be able to work with one of our NDIS Therapeutic Supports Clinicians.

 Therapy is a powerful way to work through what you’re experiencing.
 With a clinician, you can arrive at a new perspective and positive steps for the future.
 And often it’s a good chance to chat about whatever’s on your mind.

-Our clinicians all have different backgrounds and skills, including social work, counselling, psychology, art therapy and more.
+Our NDIS Therapeutic Support Clinicians all have different backgrounds and skills, including social work, counselling, psychology, art therapy and more.
 They are qualified and experienced mental health professionals, each holding the appropriate registrations.
 They are dedicated to providing you with the best support possible, and complete regular, ongoing professional development and clinical supervision.

 Athena Cranston